serenity0102/ec2_vertical_scaling_framework/README.md

 ## Prerequisite

 We assume that
-* you already install CloudWatch agent on your EC2, so that we could featch the mem_used_percent metric in CloudWatch for scaling decision making.
+* you should already install CloudWatch agent on your EC2, so that we could featch the mem_used_percent metric in CloudWatch for scaling decision making.
+* we'll use private API gateway.
+You should already have a VPC endpoint for API Gateway in your VPC.
-* you aleady have an SNS policy to receive notification.
+* we'll send EC2 vertifical scaling notification to a SNS topic.
+You should aleady have an SNS topic to receive notification.
 Please put the SNS topic ARN into the context.json.

-For example
-* you already have a VPC endpoint for API Gateway in your VPC.
+After download the code,
 You should have following parameters in the context in cdk.json file:
-    "instance_id": "i-0a12135a00ace182c",
+    "instance_id": "i-ec21234567890",
     "cpu_threshold_upsize": "0.9",
     "mem_threshold_upsize": "0.9",
     "cpu_threshold_downsize": "0.4",
     "mem_threshold_downsize": "0.4",
-    "sns_topic_arn": "arn:aws:sns:ap-east-1:383386985941:ec2_vscalling_inform",
+    "sns_topic_arn": "arn:aws:sns:ap-east-1:123456789012:ec2_notification_topic",
     "resize_time_zone": "Asia/Shanghai",